 “We’re sending a message that we have no intention of giving up, that we have no intention of going one more election under this rather crooked system and set of rules that we’re operating under,” he told Truthout.

-According to the Center’s same tally, since the onset of the 2015 legislative session, at least 464 bills have also been introduced or carried over in 48 states (plus Washington, DC) that would do the opposite: enhance access to voting and registration.
-For example, the California Senate passed a bill in September that, if signed into law, would automatically register eligible citizens to vote when they visit the DMV to get a driver’s license.
+According to the Center’s same tally, since the onset of the 2015 legislative session, at least 464 bills have also been introduced or carried over in 48 states and Washington, D.C., that would do the opposite: enhance access to voting and registration.
+For example, the California Senate passed a bill in September that, if signed into law, would automatically register eligible citizens to vote when they visit the Department of Motor Vehicles to get a driver’s license.
 If enacted, the bill could potentially add millions of new voters to California’s rolls.

-However, according to the Center’s report, the resistance still faces an uphill battle: “[T]his strong show of support for making the ballot accessible has not necessarily put voters ahead of where they have been in recent years, because some recent restrictive legislation continues to make it harder for citizens to participate.”
+However, according to the Center’s report, the resistance still faces an uphill battle.
+“This strong show of support for making the ballot accessible has not necessarily put voters ahead of where they have been in recent years, because some recent restrictive legislation continues to make it harder for citizens to participate,” the report states.

 Overall, of the 113 bills introduced that would restrict voting rights in the 2015 session, six bills in five states have moved in the legislature, being either referred to committee or voted on, and one bill has been enacted.
 North Dakota passed a bill this session amending its current voter identification law so that now only four forms of ID are allowed at the polls.
 The bill originally allowed voters to use bills, bank statements and change-of-address forms to prove residency, as well as a college-issued photo ID.